JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 Soon after graduating, in AE694 he joined the ATDF.

 Soon afterward he transferred to a Diagonal which had jurisdiction over the cultural region of Acuria, for a particular reason: He'd heard of a particular mystic group, through the grapevine; rumor said they could rewire the senses.
 It was fascinating enough that he had to investigate.
-He spent several years in the region — This is how he learned the *One True Sense* technique — before he transferred back to Dragonfall in AE702.
+He spent several years in the region — This is how he learned the *One True Sense* technique — before he transferred back to Dragonfall in AE702 as a Knight under Alessia Gataki.

 ### ✦ Magic Name: Gulthan Ūle